joeyvivili/cs-fundamentals/01-algorithm/UCBerkeley-cs61a/README.md

       3. Format and order the output rows and columns using SELECT and ORDER BY clauses
 ---
+## Distributed Computing (Chapter.
+4)
+- Large-scale data processing applications often coordinate effort among multiple computers.
+A distributed computing application is one in which multiple interconnected but independent computers coordinate to perform a joint computation.
+- Message protocol: computers adopt a message protocol that endows meaning to sequences of bytes in order to transfer messages between different computers
+    - Message protocols are not particular programs or software libraries.
+Instead, they are rules that can be applied by a variety of programs, even written in different programming languages.
+As a result, computers with vastly different software systems can participate in the same distributed system, simply by conforming to the message protocols that govern the system.
+- Client/Server architecture/system
+    - A drawback of client-server systems is that computing resources become scarce if there are too many clients.
+Clients increase the demand on the system without contributing any computing resources.
+- Peer-to-Peer system
+    - a more equal division of labor
+    - The term peer-to-peer is used to describe distributed systems in which labor is divided among all the components of the system.
+All the computers send and receive data, and they all contribute some processing power and memory.
+As a distributed system increases in size, its capacity of computational resources increases.
+## Distributed Data Processing
+- Sometimes a data set too large to be processed by a single machine is instead distributed among many machines, each of which process a portion of the dataset.
+- MapReduce && Hadoop
+- Parallel Computing
+    - From the 1970s through the mid-2000s, the speed of individual processor cores grew at an exponential rate.
+Much of this increase in speed was accomplished by increasing the clock frequency, the rate at which a processor performs basic operations.
+In the mid-2000s, however, this exponential increase came to an abrupt end, due to power and thermal constraints, and the speed of individual processor cores has increased much more slowly since then.
+Instead, CPU manufacturers began to place multiple cores in a single processor, enabling more operations to be performed concurrently.
+---
 ## Textbook for this course:
 - https://www.composingprograms.com/
 ---